 Quite occasionally someone would break away from the group.
-You see, there was conformity and high need for affiliation.
-But, deep in the heart, everyone preferred to be with Kanishka.
+There was conformity and high need for affiliation amongst us.
+Deep inside, everyone preferred to be with Kanishka.

 Solitude play evokes different thoughts and emotions than when a child plays with others.
 Both are significant in the personality development of an individual.

 Recall your days of childhood while you were at play.
 And I am sure that a number of emotions and thoughts would upsurge…You’ll be able to determine your relationship with yourself and of course others.